in

 • Plant Belamcanda seeds in spring.

-Planting and Spacing Belamcanda
+Planting and spacing Belamcanda

 • Plant Belamcanda rhizomes 1 inch (2.5cm) deep in porous soil.